mikesturm/Kinetic/Projects/Project-AttachmentA.md

   - Once we get confirmation from supplier that they're ready to ship, the PUBLISHED LT is updated

 - Further benefit of "Cold Start LT": BBI & Lindstrom, etc. parts would benefit

-- Action: Zach will hook up Smartsheet to Attachment A template so I can pull Cold LTs of stocking parts